Non-vanishing of central $L$-values of the Gross family of elliptic curve: Introduction

-Amongst the elliptic curves with complex multiplication by $K$, Gross has introduced in \cite{Gross78} an elliptic curve $A$ with particularly nice properties (in fact, the Gross curve can be defined for any prime $q\equiv 3\bmod 4$).
-The Gross elliptic curve $A$ is the unique elliptic curve which is defined over $\mathbb{Q}(j(\mathcal{O}_K))$, admits complex multiplication by $\mathcal{O}_K$, has invariant $j(A)=j(\mathcal{O}_K)$ and has minimal discriminant $(-q^3)$, so that $A$ has bad reduction only at the prime $q$.
-In addition, $A$ is $H$-isogeneous to all its conjugates $A^\sigma$, where $\sigma$ is any element of the automorphism group of $H$.
+Amongst the elliptic curves with complex multiplication by~$K$, Gross has introduced in \cite{Gross78} an elliptic curve $A$ with the particularly favourable properties (in fact, the Gross curve can be defined for any prime~$q\equiv 3\bmod 4$).
+The Gross elliptic curve $A$ is the unique elliptic curve which is defined over~$\mathbb{Q}(j(\mathcal{O}_K))$ with complex multiplication by~$\mathcal{O}_K$, minimal discriminant $(-q^3)$, and which is a $\mathbb{Q}$-curve, in the sense that the curve $A$ is $H$-isogeneous to all its conjugates $A^\sigma$, where $\sigma$ is any element of the Galois group ${\rm Gal}(H/K)$.
+In addition, Gross has shown that $A$ has a global minimal model over~$\mathcal{O}_H$, and we write $\Omega_\infty$ for the corresponding complex period.

-The study of the arithmetic of $A$ has attracted many mathematicians since it was developed in \cite{Gross78}.
-In particular, Gross has shown in \cite{Gross78} by a $2$-descent argument that $A$ has Mordell--Weil rank zero over $H$.
-Motivated by this, Rohrlich showed in \cite{Ro1} that the $L$-function $L(A/H,s)$ of $A$ over $H$ does not vanish at $s=1$.
-Following this, Rodriguez Villegas gave another proof in \cite{rv} for the fact that $L(A/H,1)\neq 0$ using a factorisation formula, parallel to the work of Waldspurger.
+The study of the arithmetic of~$A$ has attracted many mathematicians since it was developed in \cite{Gross78}.
+In particular, Gross has shown in \cite{Gross78} by a $2$-descent argument that $A$ has Mordell--Weil rank zero over~$H$.
+Motivated by this, Rohrlich showed in \cite{Ro1} that the $L$-function $L(A/H,s)$ of~$A$ over~$H$ does not vanish at $s=1$.
+Following this, Rodriguez Villegas gave another proof in \cite{rv} for the fact that $L(A/H,1)\neq 0$ using a special value formula which links the $L$-values to the square of twisted by class group character linearly combination of theta values.
+This formula was parallel to the work of Waldspurger \cite{wal} on general ${\rm GL}_2$ automorphic $L$-functions.

-Let $A^{(D)}$ be a quadratic twist of $A$ by the extension $H(\sqrt{D})/H$ for a square-free integer $D$.
-We note that this is a non-trivial extension since the class number $h$ is odd.
-The arithmetic of $A^{(D)}$ has also been studied extensively in the literature.
-For example, using theta liftings and analytic methods, Yang \cite{yang1, yang2} obtained a lower bound in terms of $D$ for the prime $q$ congruent to $7$ modulo $8$ which ensures that $L(A^{(D)}/H,1)\neq 0$.
+Let~$A^{(D)}$ be a quadratic twist of~$A$ by the extension $H(\sqrt{D})/H$ for a square-free integer $D$.
+The arithmetic of~$A^{(D)}$ has also received a lot of attention.
+For example, using theta liftings and analytic methods, Yang \cite{yang1, yang2} showed that $L(A^{(D)}/H,1)\neq 0$ when $D$ is small compared to $q$, roughly, $D<q^{\frac{1}{4}}$.